 Cruz Azul has ‘ok’ from Cristian Pavón and will negotiate with Boca Juniors

-Boca Juniors asks for $ 5 million for Cristian Pavón, Cruz Azul opened negotiations with $ 3 million; the player ends contract in six months
+Boca Juniors asks for 5 million dollars for Cristian Pavón, Cruz Azul opened negotiations with 3 million dollars; the player ends contract in six months

 Cruz Azul is very close to completely tying up Argentine Cristian Pavón, who has already said yes to the ‘Machine’ to play with them in the next semester And now the celestial must come to an agreement with Boca Juniors to close the incorporation of the South American.

-Sources told ESPN that Pavón is enthusiastic about the idea of playing in Mexico and more in a big team in Liga MX.
-The ‘Kichán’ wants to regain his best form and considers that Mexican soccer would be very good for him because he considers that it is an open, offensive league, so that he can show his qualities.
+Sources told ESPN that Pavón is excited about the idea of playing in Mexico and more in a big team in Liga MX.
+The ‘Kichán’ wants to recover his best form and considers that Mexican football would be very good for him because he considers that it is an open, offensive league, so that he can show his qualities.

 In South America it is speculated that Boca is interested in including ‘ Pol ‘Fernandez as part of the negotiation for Pavón , this situation has not been carried out so far, but it is an option that is not ruled out because the player has not wanted to renew with Cruz Azul and the ‘Machine’ would not frown on his departure, so it is a door that they intend to keep open.